sdiehl28/baseball-analytics/README.md

 A baseball player may have several roles during the course of a game, such as batter, pitcher and any of the 9 fielding positions.

 Attribute names for batters and pitchers are the same where it makes sense to do so.
-For example, if a batter hits a "double" then then opposing team's pitcher must have given up a "double".
+For example, if a batter hits a "hr" then then opposing team's pitcher must have given up a "hr".

 All attribute names for the 9 fielding positions are identical, even though passed-ball and catcher-interference only apply to the catcher.
 This allows for a single csv file for fielding with no null values.